Work trips can be a great way to build up team spirits and forge and strengthen relationships as well as just having some fun.

 Geneva lies at the southern tip of expansive Lac Léman (Lake Geneva).
-Surrounded by the Alps and Jura mountains, the city has breath-taking views of Mont Blanc.
+Surrounded by the Alps and Jura mountains, it enjoys breath-taking views of Mont Blanc.
 The headquarters of Europe’s United Nations and the Red Cross have their homes in this wonderful Swiss city that is also a global hub for diplomacy and banking.

 The city can be split into two halves with an old town on one side with the more modern areas on the other.
 Geneva has a distinctly French influence, from the language to gastronomy and bohemian districts like Carouge.

-Take a fondue cruise on Lake Geneva to truly take in the stunning views and to see the Geneva landmark jet d’eau.
-A fountain that pumps 500 liters of water per second to the height of 140 meters on Lake Geneva.
+Take a fondue cruise on Lake Geneva to truly take in the stunning views and to see the Geneva landmark jet d’eau, a fountain that pumps 500 litres of water per second to a height of 140 metres.

 Where to stay: